ahdis/hmb/README.md

 * Project: Heavy Menstrual Bleeding (https://simplifier.net/menstrual-bleeding)
 * Guide: FHIR IG (https://simplifier.net/guide/hmb-fhir-ig?version=current)

-This Implementation Guide (IG) is hosted on **Simplifier.net**.
+This Implementation Guide (IG) is hosted on Simplifier.
 However, all changes to the IG must be made via this GitHub repository: https://github.com/ahdis/hmb.

 ## GitHub Repository
 Any changes made to the master branch of this repository are automatically transferred to the IG on Simplifier via a webhook.
+(The reverse direction—from Simplifier to GitHub—does not work the same way.)

+If you would like to contribute to the IG directly, please create a Pull Request here.

+The source for the FHIR resources is written in **FHIR Shorthand** (FSH).
-The generation of the FHIR resource JSON files is performed using SUSHI from the FSH (FHIR Shorthand) source files in the GitHub repository.
+Generation of the FHIR resource JSON files is performed using [SUSHI](https://fshschool.org/docs/sushi/) from the FSH source files in this GitHub repository.

 ### Process to generate and correctly (re-)place the files: